DoD's $8.9B Facilities Support Contract to KBR Services Shows Long-Term Commitment

 Warning Flags

-- Potential for cost overruns if not managed effectively.
+- Potential for cost overruns given the Cost Plus Award Fee structure if award criteria are not rigorously managed.

-- Dependence on a single contractor for critical services.
+- Dependence on a single contractor for critical facilities support could pose a risk if performance degrades.

 Positive Signals